Raúl Castro: Retirement

 On 16 April 2021, the 8th Congress of the Communist Party of Cuba assembled for a four-day meeting, marking the start of Castro's final transfer of leadership and retirement from politics.
-Miguel Dias-Canel was elected Castro's successor as First Secretary of the Communist Party on 19 April 2021.
+Miguel Díaz-Canel was elected Castro's successor as First Secretary of the Communist Party on 19 April 2021.

+Castro makes occasional public appearances and speeches, most recently at the celebration of the 65th anniversary of the Cuban Revolution on 1 January 2024.
+Though officially retired, Raul Castro still retains a seat in the National Assembly and the title of Army General.
+He is also considered to wield great influence on affairs of state from behind the scenes.

 Public and personal life

 Castro married Vilma Espín, a former Massachusetts Institute of Technology chemical engineering student and the daughter of a wealthy lawyer for the Bacardi rum company, on 26 January 1959.
 Vilma became president of the Cuban Federation of Women.
 They have three daughters (Déborah, Mariela, and Nilsa) and one son (Alejandro) Castro Espín.
 Vilma Espín died on 18 June 2007.

 Alejandro is a Colonel in the Ministry of the Interior, as director of the office of Intelligence Coordination between MININT and MINFAR, with full oversight and access to all of the activities of the Intelligence services.
 Most foreign analysts consider him to be the "czar" of Cuban Intelligence and Raul's link to maintaining control over MININT, balancing it with his own control of MINFAR.
 He is widely viewed as Raul's most trusted advisor and is likely being prepared for a future leadership role.
 Their daughter Mariela Castro currently heads the Cuban National Center for Sex Education, while Déborah is married to Colonel Luis Alberto Rodríguez, head of GAESA, the Armed Forces' economic division.
 He is widely regarded as one of the most powerful figures in the Cuban Economy due to the Military's hold on most of the lucrative business sectors.
 Deborah's son, Raul Guillermo, nicknamed El Cangrejo (The Crab) due to a malformed finger, is Raul's current chief bodyguard.

 In an interview in 2006, following his assumption of presidential duties, Raúl Castro commented on his public profile stating: "I am not used to making frequent appearances in public, except at times when it is required ...
-I have always been discreet, that is my way, and in passing I will clarify that I am thinking of continuing in that way".
+I have always been discreet, that is my way, and in passing I will clarify that I am thinking of continuing in that way."